jrosen48/utk-homepage/content/about.md

 Rosenberg, J. M., & Ranellucci, J. (2017).
 Student motivation in online science courses: A path to spending more time on course and higher achievement. *Michigan Virtual Learning Research Institute Blog: Research, Policy, Innovation & Networks*. https://mvlri.org/blog/student-motivation-in-online-science-courses-a-path-to-spending-more-time-on-course-and-higher-achievement/

 ### Conference Proceedings Papers

+Peterson, A., Freer, D., & Rosenberg, J. M. (2017).
+Interacting with purpose: What is the difference between face-to-face and online student relationships in a combined program?
+In Proceedings of Society for Information Technology & Teacher Education International Conference 2016 (pp. 3411-3414).
+Austin, TX: Association for the Advancement of Computing in Education.
+Retrieved from https://www.learntechlib.org/p/177955/

 Krist, C., & Rosenberg, J. M. (2016).
 Finding patterns in and refining characterizations of students’ epistemic cognition: A computational approach.
 In Looi, C.-K., Polman, J., Cress, U., & Reimann, P. (Eds.), *Transforming Learning, Empowering Learners: The International Conference of the Learning Sciences Proceedings* 2016 (Vol. 2, pp. 1223-1224).
 Singapore, Singapore: ICLS.